see also 7 Myths About Heritage Fairs Projects

 There is no such thing as a "bad" topic, but a topic can be poorly handled.
 Also, a "bad" topic would be one which has no connection to Canada or wherein the connection to Canada cannot be readily inferred.
 This is why "Project Description" was added to the registration form for the Regional Fairs, as a title alone can be misleading.

 All projects are judged on their own merits.
 Students are judged on their presentation, research, and critical thinking.
-There are some awards at the Regional Fairs (the Topical Awards) that are given to projects on specific topics.
-Awards sponsored by third parties may also be limited to projects on specific topics.

 No, but the student needs to do good research and be respectful in their display and presentation.
 (In such cases, students should avoid costumes.)
 They must be mindful that members whichever cultural group they are depicting may be among the other students, chaperones, judges, and visitors.